 The DATA port on which can be found the audio in and audio out signals is a standard 6-pin mini DIN socket, CAT control (amongst other things) is available on the 8-pin mini-DIN socket marked ACC.

-I make use of an LDG Electronics RCA-14 Breakout Box - with a lead terminated at each end with at 6-way mini DIN connector connected between the breakout box and radio.
+I make use of one of the now discontinued LDG Electronics RCA-14 Breakout Box - with a lead terminated at each end with at 6-way mini DIN connector connected between the breakout box and radio.

 This useful little box is designed to break out both the 6-way and the 8-way connectors on the radios to the outside world by converting them into simple RCA/phono sockets.
 In this implementation only the 6-way (DATA) DIN connection from the radio is needed, and as the radio when selected to "DIG" mode via the DIN connections on the rear is expecting basically "line-level" signals, there is no need for any attenuation in line with the AF drive to the radio.